Professor Jennifer Wishart (MA PhD FRSE)

 Previous and current research interests include:

-- cognitive and social development in children with Down's syndrome (and other genetically-based learning disorders);
+- cognitive and social development in typically-developing children and in infants and children with with Down's syndrome (and other genetically-based learning disorders);

 - motivation and learning;

 - attitudes towards inclusive education for children with learning disabilities;

 - health and wellbeing in children and adults with special educational needs;

 - speech production difficulties in children and young people with Down's sydrome.